 Retirement plan.
-Mark this checkbox if the employee was an active participant (for any part of the year) in any of the following: 1) a qualified pension, profit-sharing, or stock bonus plan described in section 401(a) (including a 401(k) plan); 2) an annuity contract or custodial account described in section 403(b)(9); 3) a simplified employee pension (SEP) plan; or 4) a SIMPLE retirement account.
+Mark this checkbox if the employee was an active participant (for any part of the year) in any of the following: (1) a qualified pension, profit-sharing, or stock bonus plan described in Section 401(a), including a 401(k) plan; (2) an annuity contract or custodial account described in Section 403(b); (3) a simplified employee pension (SEP) plan; or (4) a SIMPLE retirement account.

 Third-party sick pay.
-Churches generally will not check this Box.
+Churches generally will not check this box.

 Box 14.
-This Box is optional.
+This box is optional.
 Use it to provide information to an employee.
-Some churches report a church-designated housing allowance in this Box.
-The IRS uses Box 14 for this purpose in a comprehensive minister tax example in Publication 517, Social Security and Other Information for Members of the Clergy and Religious Workers, but this is not a requirement.
+Some churches report a church-designated housing allowance in this box.
+The IRS uses Box 14 for this purpose in a comprehensive minister tax example in the current edition of its IRS Publication 517, but this is not a requirement.

 TAX TIP.
 The IRS has provided the following suggestions to reduce the discrepancies between amounts reported on Forms W-2, W-3, and Form 941: First, be sure the amounts on Form W-3 are the total amounts from Forms W-2.
-Second. reconcile Form W-3 with your four guarterly Forms 941 by comparing amounts reported for: 1) income tax withholding (Box 2); 2) Social Security and Medicare wages (Boxes 3.
-5. and 7): and 3) Social Security and Medicare taxes (Boxes 4 and 6).
+Second, reconcile Form W-3 with your four quarterly Forms 941 by comparing amounts reported for: (1) Income tax withholding (Box 2); (2) Social Security and Medicare wages (Boxes 3, 5, and 7); and (3) Social Security and Medicare taxes (Boxes 4 and 6).
 Amounts reported on Forms W-2, W-3, and 941 may not match for valid reasons.
 If they do not match, you should determine that the reasons are valid.
 The Social Security Administration will issue an inquiry notice when these amounts do not match.